Warhammer 40,000: Tacticus review | The Grind Darkness

 A galaxy of war

 With that in mind, we can delve into Warhammer 40,000: Tacticus’ game modes!
 Campaigns are only a linked series of bespoke skirmish scenarios against AI troops – and even have some dialogue before and after the fight!
 Each campaign is split into five chapters, consisting of about 20 battles each, with every chapter culminating in a boss fight against an unlockable character.
-You don’t unlock them for the effort, which is very lame and goes against every instinct you have as a gamer.
+You don’t unlock them for the effort, which is very lame and goes against every expectation you have as a gamer.

 Indomitus is the first campaign, pitting Ultramarines (and a Sister of Battle) against Necrons.
 The Necron mirror campaign sees you confront a mix of Imperial Guard AI troops and generic versions of the Ultramarines characters.
 You can only play it after you unlock the three required characters, which can be a tall order – let me remind you, beating the campaign chapter boss doesn’t unlock them.